 PennantPark Investment Corporation Announces 8.1% Increase of Its Quarterly Distribution to $0.20 per Share and Financial Results for the Quarter Ended March 31, 2023

-/EIN News/ -- MIAMI, May 10, 2023 (GLOBE NEWSWIRE) -- PennantPark Investment Corporation (NYSE: PNNT) announced today its financial results for the second quarter ended March 31, 2023.
+MIAMI, May 10, 2023 (GLOBE NEWSWIRE) -- PennantPark Investment Corporation PNNT announced today its financial results for the second quarter ended March 31, 2023.

 HIGHLIGHTS